Jalen Tolliver

-Jalen Tolliver (born December 30, 1995) is an American football wide receiver.
-He played college football at Arkansas–Monticello, and was signed by the Arizona Cardinals as an undrafted free agent after the 2018 NFL draft and played in three games in 2019.
+Jalen Tolliver (born December 30, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Arkansas–Monticello Boll Weevils, and was signed by the Arizona Cardinals as an undrafted free agent after the 2018 NFL draft and played in three games in 2019.

 College career

-Tolliver played four seasons for the Boll Weevils.
+Tolliver played four seasons for the Boll Weevils at the University of Arkansas at Monticello.
 After catching 22 passes for 322 yards and 15 touchdowns as a freshman, Tolliver became a starter for the team going into his sophomore year and was named second-team All-Great American Conference (GAC) after recording 39 receptions for 781 yards and seven touchdowns.
 He led the conference in receptions (69), receiving yards (1,090), and receiving touchdowns (14) in his junior season and was named first-team All-GAC and an honorable mention All-American.
 As a senior, Tolliver had 67 receptions for 1,109 yards and led Division II with 16 touchdown receptions and was named a first-team All-GAC, the GAC Offensive Player of the Year and second-team All-America by the Associated Press.
 Over the course of his collegiate career he caught 192 passes for 3,168 yards and 39 touchdowns.